ffund/tcp-ip-essentials/lab0/1-2-reserve-and-login.md

 > **Note**: If your request fails at this point, you should try again with a different aggregate.
 If you continue to get failed requests,
 >
 > * You may have a problem with your RSpec and you should double-check your work from Exercise 2.
 (For example, if you put an IP address in the "Capacity" field instead of the "IP Address" field, your reservation request will fail.)
 If you can't find your mistake, ask an instructor for help.
-> * You may have failed to notice a system-wide maintenance window or outage - check the outage calendars referenced above.
+> * There may be a system-wide maintenance window or outage - check with your instructor to find out if this is the case.

 ### Exercise 7 - Log in to resources